mvanwinkleias/repo_layout_demo1/src/snippits/load_credentials_from_json_file_in_home_directory/README.md

 Remember, **chmod 600** the file.

-Optionally, you can create ~/.config/IAS/my_credentials/ipam_credentials.json and symbolically link it to ~/.config/IAS/some-awesome-project/ipam_credentials.json .
+Optionally, you can create (say) ~/.config/IAS/my_credentials/ipam_credentials.json and symbolically link it to ~/.config/IAS/some-awesome-project/ipam_credentials.json .

 This will allow you to use the same set of credentials for multiple projects that access